FilterVCF

 - in=<file>

 - Input VCF file.
-Required parameter for variant processing.
+Required.

 - out=<file>